belentanaka/ttt/README.md

 # Description

-A SIMPLE two-player tic tac toe game made with SIMPLE DirectMedia Layer.
+A simple two-player tic tac toe game made with simple DirectMedia Layer.

 All textures were made by me.